Indigenous futurisms: Concept of time

 The concept of time in Indigenous futurisms moves away from Western linear interpretations, both culturally and within the genre of speculative fiction.
 According to Indigenous futurists, time encompasses and connects the past, present, and future all at once.
 Artists may explore alternate histories, distant and near futures, separate timelines, time travel, the multiverse, and other topics in which time is not limited to a linear conceptualization.
 Historical themes of colonialism, imperialism, genocide, conflict, the environment, trade, and treaties which have impacted Indigenous cultures, are recurring and reexamined to create new narratives.
 Artists play with questions of race, privilege, and "Whiteness", both in history and within the speculative genre; they are expanded upon, subverted, erased and reversed, amongst other things, thereby linking culture to time, space, and what lies in-between.
 The term biskaabiiyang (Anishinaabe), used by Dillon, exemplifies how Indigenous creators reflect on the impact of colonization by returning to their ancestral roots, conflating past with present and future, and reframing what the world would or could be like.

 In arts and entertainment

-To increase this movement's visibility and bring attention to Indigenous voices, the Institute of American Indian Arts Museum of Contemporary Native Arts (IAIA MoCNA) showed Indigenous Futurisms, featuring the works of 27 contemporary Indigenous artists.
+To increase this movement's visibility and bring attention to Indigenous voices, the Institute of American Indian Arts Museum of Contemporary Native Arts (IAIA MoCNA) showed Indigenous Futurisms: Transcending Past/Present/Future, featuring the works of 27 contemporary Indigenous artists.
 Following the pandemic, the MoCNA has transferred the collection to an online gallery and made available a VR experience that the public can access through their devices.